ovhlabs/knowledge-base/en/_posts/2015-08-10-how-to-manage-solutions-using-runabove-console.markdown

 # How to delete a solution

-First use your favorite browser to access the [Runabove console](https://api.runabove.com/console/).
+First use your favorite browser to access the [RunAbove console](https://api.runabove.com/console/).

 ![console-main-page](/kb/images/2015-08-10-how-to-manage-solutions-using-runabove-console/main-page.png)